 Transylvania is often associated with the vampire realm.
 This starts from the story in the novel Dracula, published by Bram Stoker in 1897.
 So, don’t worry, vampires don’t live in Transylvania, even if such a conservative people is still involved in some practices that might scare you.

-One of these practices made a big difference a few years ago, when the Discovery Channel station made the decision to include Romania in the top of the scariest countries in the world.
+One of these practices made a big difference a few years ago, when the Discovery Channel station made the decision to include Romania in the top of the scariest destinations in the world.
 The reason for this was that some of the locals suspected that a villager had turned into a ghost after his death.
 They dug up the body, took out his heart, burned it and drank the ash.
+The case was also reported in The Telegraph.
 As tourists you will not come across such pagan customs, which had been passed on from ancestors, but it is good to know that they exist.